HiFi-Inpaint: Towards High-Fidelity Reference-Based Inpainting for Generating Detail-Preserving Human-Product Images¶

 Loss & Training¶

-The total loss is the sum of the latent-space MSE loss and the pixel-level DAL:
+The total loss is the sum of the latent space MSE loss and the pixel-level DAL:

-Training uses flow matching with a learning rate of \(5 \times 10^{-5}\), batch size of 24, for 10,000 steps at a resolution of \(1024 \times 576\).
-Training data consists of approximately 14,000 internal samples combined with HP-Image-40K.
+Training uses flow matching with a learning rate of \(5 \times 10^{-5}\), a batch size of 24, for 10,000 steps at \(1024 \times 576\) resolution.
+Training data includes approximately 14,000 internal samples + HP-Image-40K.

 Key Experimental Results¶